FabricMC/yarn/README.md

 ### `build`
-Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a zip archive..
+Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a ZIP archive.

 ### `mapNamedJar`
-Builds a deobfuscated jar with yarn mappings and automapped fields (enums, etc.).
+Builds a deobfuscated JAR with yarn mappings and automapped fields (enums, etc.).
 Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.

 ### `download`
-Downloads the client and server Minecraft jars for the current Minecraft version to `.gradle/minecraft`
+Downloads the client and server Minecraft JARs for the current Minecraft version to `.gradle/minecraft`

 ### `mergeJars`
-Merges the client and server jars into one merged jar, located at `VERSION-merged.jar` in the mappings directory where `VERSION` is the current Minecraft version.
+Merges the client and server JARs into one merged JAR, located at `VERSION-merged.jar` in the mappings directory where `VERSION` is the current Minecraft version.